 Chickamauga

-— Cherokee for "dwelling-place by the big water"
+— per one translation, Cherokee for "dwelling-place by the big water"

 Gracie found the fawn dewed-over

-and left him when I crept closer to see.
+and ran when we crept closer to see.
 Last week

 they pulled a toddler from the creek downtown,